General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: Introduction

-The results above and many others contributed a lot to the distribution steering problem, but the distributions have been always assumed to fall within specific function classes.
-For many practical problems, such as to steer a group of agents, which will be treated in the following sections of this paper, it is not always possible for us to assume the distribution of the group of agents to be Gaussian.
-However to the best of our knowledge, there has not been a complete result for the distribution steering problem considering discrete-time linear systems where the initial and terminal distributions are non-Gaussian.
-Moreover, since the problem of general distribution steering is infinite-dimensional, the error of the solution is inevitable.
-It makes the problem an open and hence a non-trivial one.
+The findings presented above, along with numerous others, have significantly contributed to the distribution steering problem.
+However, conventional assumptions have typically constrained distributions to specific function classes.
+In many practical scenarios, such as controlling a collective of agents, as will be addressed in subsequent sections of this paper, assuming the agents' distribution to be Gaussian is always improper.
+On the other hand, to the best of our knowledge, a complete solution for the distribution steering problem considering discrete-time linear systems, where both initial and terminal distributions are non-Gaussian, hasn't been proposed.
+Furthermore, given the infinite-dimensional nature of the general distribution steering problem, the presence of error in the solution is inevitable, rendering the problem open and consequently non-trivial.
+How to quantify the error of steering should also be taken into consideration.